 New Teacher Workshop

-- This course begins with an overview of classroom management and provides a brief overview of BIST philosophy, language to reduce resistance, processing with students.
+- This course begins with an overview of classroom management and provides a brief overview of the BIST philosophy, language to reduce resistance for students as they navigate chaotic and traumatic experiences, and processing with students.

 Supporting Students with Mental Health Issues